mridul249/MS_Hackathon_Backend/README.md

-# Project Title
+# Flask Project Title

-A brief description of what your project does and who it's for.
+A concise description of what your Flask app does and who it's for.

 ## Installation